Netherlands Car Brands

 Ruska Logo

 Ruska was founded in 1968 and has existed for 13 years, creating various models of beach buggies.
-It had to close down after the introduction of the BVB tax in Holland, which had to be paid in order to trade its machines.
+It had to close down after introducing the BVB tax in Holland, which had to be paid to trade its machines.
 Before the financial difficulties, Ruska was one of the most promising and successful car manufacturers, and its open cars on Volkswagen chassis were in demand both at home and abroad.

 Which car brand is best in the Netherlands?